What are Idaho laws regarding passing bicycles?

 Answer:

-Idaho does not have any law directly on point.
-However, overtaking law, “49-632.
-Overtaking a vehicle on the left.” states that the driver of a vehicle overtaking another vehicle proceeding in the same direction shall pass to the left at a safe distance and shall not again drive to the right side of the roadway until safely clear of the overtaken vehicle.”
+Idaho does not have a specific law addressing overtaking bicycles.
+However, the general overtaking law, found in Idaho Code § 49-632, states that when a driver overtakes another vehicle moving in the same direction, they must pass on the left at a safe distance.
+The driver must not return to the right side of the roadway until they are safely clear of the vehicle they have overtaken.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.